 What people wear to Sunday services varies, but we are generally pretty casual.
 A few dress up, some come in jeans.

 Coffee Hour follows each of our services in Fellowship Hall where you can meet and chat with some of our members and friends.
 There you will find the newcomers table, where you can learn more about our faith and congregation.

 In addition to our Sunday services, we hold monthly evening Vesper services.
 These are quieter, theme-based services designed to be a nice, quiet ending to a busy day.

 Exploring the First Parish Church of Stow and Acton (FPC)

 If you are you interested in learning more about our church, or you have questions about Unitarian Universalism, we can provide the answers in our Newcomers Coffee Hour.
 These are held in the Parlor, usually one Sunday per month following the church service.
-This is a wonderful opportunity to meet our Minister, Tom Rosiello, and to ask him any questions you might have about our religion or FPC.
+This is a wonderful opportunity to meet our Interim Minister, Tracey Robinson-Harris, and to ask her any questions you might have about our religion or FPC.
 Extended child care will be offered during this time.

 We also encourage everyone who is interested in exploring membership to attend our popular NEW2UU Workshop that is facilitated by our minister.
 Joleen, and several of our committee chairpersons participate as well.
 This 4-week class provides a chance to reflect on your individual spiritual journey, as well as learn about the history of Unitarian Universalism, discuss Unitarian Universalist beliefs, and learn more about our congregation.
 The emphasis is on fun, information, and getting to know other people who are new to the church.
 The NEW2UU Workshop is offered several times during the regular church year.